ekager/ekager.github.io/_posts/2018-07-26-myo-website.markdown

 Congrats you have a website!
 Now let's make it yours.

 ## Make it Yours
-Great job with all the set up!
-Let's explore how to make the site about you!

-There's a ton to customize, but I'll go into a few quick ways to make it yours.
+There's a ton to customize, but I'll go into a few quick and easy ways.

 ### Customize